-- Environmental Protection Agency (EPA), State and Tribal Assistance Grants, Water and Wastewater Infrastructure - Funds wastewater and drinking water infrastructure projects on a state's most recently finalized Clean Water or Drinking Water State Revolving Fund Intended Use Plan (IUP), including construction of and modifications to municipal sewage treatment plants and drinking water treatment plants.
-Requires minimum 20% cost share. - National Park Service, Historic Preservation Fund - o properties or collections must be otherwise eligible for HPF grants - U.S. Forest Service, State and Private Forestry, Forest Resource Information and Analysis - o These funds provide technical and financial assistance to improve the management, protection, and utilization of America's forests. - Requests must meet USFS eligibility requirements for the appropriate grant program - Requests should be part of the state's Forest Action Plan, or contribute to meeting the goals of the Forest Action Plan - Land and Water Conservation Fund: Funds the federal acquisition of lands and water for conservation and/or encouragement of outdoor recreation.
-Land acquisition project requests funded from the LWCF should be requested through the agency that would manage the land being acquired. - o BLM, Land Acquisition - o FWS, Land Acquisition - o NPS, Land Acquisition - o USFS, Land Acquisition - USFS, Forest Legacy - Legacy Restoration Fund
+- U.S. Forest Service, State and Private Forestry, Forest Resource Information and Analysis - These funds provide technical and financial assistance to improve the management, protection, and utilization of America's forests. - Requests must meet USFS eligibility requirements for the appropriate grant program - Requests should be part of the state's Forest Action Plan, or contribute to meeting the goals of the Forest Action Plan - o Eligibility Question: For USFS State and Private Forestry (SPF), is this project part of or contribute to the state's Forest Action Plan? - Land and Water Conservation Fund: Funds the federal acquisition of lands and water for conservation and/or encouragement of outdoor recreation.
+Land acquisition project requests funded from the LWCF should be requested through the agency that would manage the land being acquired. - o BLM, Land Acquisition - o FWS, Land Acquisition - o NPS, Land Acquisition - o USFS, Land Acquisition - o USFS, Forest Legacy

+• Legacy Restoration Fund